kspeer825/portfolio/projects/website/README.md

 The website is meant to be an extension of my resume with details of personal projects and professionl experiences.

 It is hosted in AWS using Cloudfront, S3, R53, and ACM.
 The frontend is built using React and Typescript.
 I have professional experience with React apps, but I am not a frontend dev.
-The site is very simple, a client-side SPA made up of a few React components.
+This is a very simple static site made up of a few React components.

 ## Infrastructure
 One approach for hosting a  static website in AWS is to leverage EC2 instances.
 Using EC2 servers you have the option